2lab-ai/layer9/README.md

 ### 🏆 Achievements Unlocked

-- ✅ Made Claude Code happy again
+- ✅ Made Claude Code Opus 4 happy again
 - ✅ Reduced cognitive load by 99.9%
 - ✅ Proved Next.js is an anti-pattern
 - ✅ Built a framework in 2 hours that works better than one built in years